w0wfisch/w0wfisch/README.md

 ## 🧪 Current Projects (That i will want to tell you all about)

 - **Cybertyper** — A digital typewriter built with ESP32 and a retro-futuristic vibe
-- **Morning Dashboard** — A productivity/reminders app for macOS with ADHD-friendly design
+- **Sakuji 🌱🛤️** — A handcrafted project manager for Apple devices that links your Reminders, Calendar, Notes, and Contacts into one emoji-tagged, beautifully chaotic ecosystem.
+Works offline, syncs with iCloud, and respects your brain.

 ## 🤝 Collaborations